Trial set to begin in Paul’s lawsuit against attacker

-Republican U.S. Sen. Rand Paul is going to court in his civil suit against the neighbor who broke his ribs with a hard tackle while he was doing yard work at his Kentucky home.
+A jury was seated Monday in Kentucky in a civil lawsuit that Republican U.S. Sen. Rand Paul brought against the neighbor who broke his ribs with a hard tackle while Paul was doing yard work.

+Twelve jurors and two alternates were chosen for the trial in Bowling Green.
+Lawyers will make opening statements and start taking testimony Monday afternoon, and Paul's lawyer, Tom Kerrick, says Paul may testify Monday afternoon.

+Special Judge Tyler Gill told prospective jurors the case isn't about anyone's political beliefs.

-Jury selection begins Monday in Paul's lawsuit against Rene Boucher for the 2017 attack that left the senator with multiple broken ribs.
+The 2017 attack left the senator with multiple broken ribs.
 Paul is seeking up to $500,000 in compensatory damages and up to $1 million in punitive damages.

-Boucher pleaded guilty to assaulting a member of Congress and was sentenced to 30 days in prison.
-Federal prosecutors have appealed the sentence.

-Boucher has said that he "lost his temper" after Paul stacked debris near their property line in Bowling Green, Kentucky.

 Digital Access For Only $0.99